 We will accept good-quality photographs of any vascular plants, fungi, or lichens that grow wild in Washington.
 Photos of species that occur outside Washington may also be submitted and will be accessible to public users but will not be associated with a species description page.

 After obtaining an account with permission to upload images, photographers may log in to the site and use an online submission form to upload digital photographs and associated metadata in batch.
-Detailed instructions for preparing and uploading photos and metadata using that form are available as a PDF document.
+Please contact the Collections Manager for instructions for preparing and uploading photos and metadata.
 Blank photo metadata files are available in text and Excel format.

 Alternatively, contributors may send images and metadata to the Collections Manager as email attachments or by mailing them to the herbarium on a CD or USB drive.
 Digital images are preferred; special arrangements and funding are required to scan slides or prints.
 All photographs remain fully copyrighted to the photographer and the photographer can control how others are allowed to use their photos by specifying a copyright and usage statement.